gowthamrajasekaranus/CoQA_using_Bi-directional_Transformers_BERT/README.md

 # CoQA-using-Bi-directional-Transformers-BERT-
 Conversational Question Answering (CoQA) Challenge is a challenge aimed at evaluating the ability of the machines to perceive a passage.
 The project focuses on reading comprehension question answering which aims to better understand a passage and answer a set of interconnected questions that follow.
 We adopted a bidirectional transformer model for our project.
-Our BERT-based Implementation achieved an F1 score of 74.6 on the development dataset.
+We developed a BERT-based Implementation which achieved an F1 score of 74.6 on the development dataset.
+Bidirectional Encoder Representations from Transformers is a transformer-based machine learning technique for natural language processing pre-training developed by Google.

 This Model Provided a F1 score of 74.6 which is comparable to many state-of-the-art NLP models for this domain.
 Steps to reproduce the results: